-TABLE OF CONTENTS

-P03 CHAPTER 1: FULL STEAM AHEAD

-P05 CHAPTER 2: LATECOMERS P07 CHAPTER 3: LEAVES ON THE TRACK

-P08 CONCLUSION

-FOREWORD
+Are you missing the tech train?

+Global investment and implementation trends surrounding transformative technologies Executive summary

-From business innovation to productivity; efficiency to employee engagement, technology can seemingly do it all.
+Contents 03 Introduction 04 Full steam ahead 06 Latecomers 80 Leaves on the track 10 Conclusion Introduction Executive summary From business innovation to productivity; efficiency to employee engagement, technology can seemingly do it all.
 However, while technologies show great promise in helping organisations unlock value, it is not always clear to top executives how they should focus their technological investments to create maximum impact.

-Are companies aware of gamechanging technologies?
+Are companies aware of game-changing technologies?
 Do they understand their impact?
 Are certain sectors better at implementing technology than others?
 Do some countries appreciate the importance of new technologies, and do some lag behind?
 And, what are the common barriers to technological adoption - and the techniques to overcome them?
 That's what our survey of over 600 C-suite executives set out to uncover.
-Focusing on five game-changing technologies - Artificial Intelligence (AI), Robotic Process Automation (RPA), Internet of Things (IOT), blockchain and Enterprises Resource Planning (ERP) - we gathered responses from around the world.

-We found strong forward momentum in regard to all five: familiarity levels are high, leaders see the impact these technologies can have, and they have plans to increase investment.
+Focusing on five game-changing technologies - Artificial Intelligence (AI), Robotic Process Automation (RPA), Internet of Things (IoT), blockchain and Enterprise Resource Planning (ERP) - we gathered responses from around the world.
+We gauged levels of familiarity, adoption and investment surrounding these five key technologies.
+We asked the executives if they've implemented them, where they are in their implementation stages, and what benefits they expect to reap.
+We looked at the investments they've made and asked them how they think the landscape will change.
+We sought to understand what typically gets in the way of adoption and investment.
+And we've collected advice from Mazars experts to help leaders make the best of potential technological innovation.
+Our findings - and this report - show strong forward momentum in regard to these five game-changing technologies.
+Overall, familiarity levels are high, leaders see the impact these technologies can have, and they have plans to increase investment.
 But there are areas of concern and certain countries and sectors pale in comparison with their counterparts when it comes to implementation and investment.

-In the full report we highlight how leaders need to act strategically and put their people first in order to kickstart a digital transformation journey.
-And we explore how tech transformation requires a culture change: shaping and driving effective change management programmes is an essential step in order to not miss the tech train.
+In this report we highlight how leaders need to act strategically and put their people first in order to kickstart a digital transformation journey.
+And we explore how technological transformation requires a culture change: shaping and driving effective change management programmes is an essential step in order to not miss the tech train.
+Finally, businesses need to appreciate that no technology comes without risks and an ability to mitigate these - namely cyber security - must now come hand-in-hand with technological adoption and investment.
 The survey findings are illustrated throughout the report by qualitative insight from our experts in order to deliver practical advice on how to tap into technology and truly unleash its potential.

-CHAPTER 1

-FULL STEAM AHEAD: STRONG LEVELS OF FAMILIARITY.
-IMPLEMENTATION AND INVESTMENT
+Guillaume DevauxPartner, Head of Technology

+Sector, Mazars

+Full steam ahead